opensearch-project/project-website/_posts/2024-05-16-Top-3-Scenarios-Where-Managing-Multiple-Clusters-with-One-OpenSearch-Dashboards-is-a-Life-Saver.md

 <img src="/assets/media/blog-images/2024-05-16-top3-scenarios-where-managing-multiple-clusters-with-one-opensearch-dashboards-is-a-life-saver/models_overview.png"/>

 The Dev Tools console, shown in the following image, is integrated with the multiple data sources feature.
-Users can select the target data source and execute commands to query ot modify the backend data directly from a central location.
+You can select the target data source and execute commands to query to modify the backend data directly from a central location.

 <img src="/assets/media/blog-images/2024-05-16-top3-scenarios-where-managing-multiple-clusters-with-one-opensearch-dashboards-is-a-life-saver/devtool.png"/>